“Stone cold detachment

 “Here?”
 Whoa, stuckness—I froze up in place even further against the sea wall.

 “Up by the Beach Chalet.
 I’ll take ya, got me a righteous stash there…”

-“No, sorry, not much of a drinker these days.”
+“Sorry, not much of a drinker these days.”
 I steered my eyes out toward what was left of a narrow, wave battered wooden pier.

-“Naw, man, wrong kinda bud…” He eased leash on the pit bull, which sniffed me real close, up and down, looked to be lifting a leg my way, instead lurching toward a free running cocoa Lab.
+“Naw, man, wrong bud…” He eased leash on the pit bull, which sniffed me real close, up and down, looked to be lifting a leg my way, instead lurching toward a free running cocoa Lab.

 “Then what’re you doin’ out this time of night?”